REAL ID deadline extended.

 Due to circumstances resulting from the COVID-19 pandemic, the Department of Homeland Security has extended the REAL ID enforcement deadline.
 The new deadline for REAL ID enforcement is May 7, 2025.
 Read the announcement.

-Beginning October 1, 2020, every air traveler 18 years of age and older will need a REAL ID-compliant driver’s license or another acceptable form of ID to fly within the United States.
+Beginning May 7, 2025, every air traveler 18 years of age and older will need a REAL ID-compliant driver’s license, state-issued enhanced driver’s license, or another acceptable form of ID to fly within the United States.

 Check for the star.

-REAL ID-compliant cards are generally marked with a star located in the upper portion of the card.
+REAL ID-compliant cards are marked with a star at the top of the card.
 If you’re not sure, contact your state driver’s license agency on how to obtain a REAL ID compliant card.